learningequality/kolibri/docs/dev/manual_testing.rst

 **Local Virtual Machines**

 Workspaces is very useful, but it has limitations: only a small range of OSes are available, and connectivity and provisioning are required.

 An alternative is to run the guest operating system inside a virtual machine using e.g. `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_.
-This also gives more developer flexibility, including e.g. shared directories between the guest and host systems.
+This also gives more developer flexibility, including e.g. shared directories between the guest and host systems. `This tutorial <https://docs.google.com/document/d/10LgeCJmqsweui0yTTCDf4DjY5aoNNpXG8hF_DGKUHAI/edit>`_ was written for KA Lite, but much of it still applies to Kolibri.

-To "create and configure lightweight, reproducible, and portable development environments," using `Vagrant <https://www.vagrantup.com/>`_ as a command-line wrapper around VirtualBox is highly recommended.

 **Hardware**